 - Fast, jerking movements usually in the shoulders and arms (chorea)

-Ataxic CP is least common form of cerebral palsy, accounting for less than 5% of cases.
+Ataxic CP is the least common form of cerebral palsy, accounting for less than 5% of cases.
 This rare form of cerebral palsy causes children to suffer from a noticeable lack of depth perception, balance and muscle coordination.
-Ataxic cerebral palsy is marked by hypotonic muscles, poor coordination and balance.
-Patients with this form of CP often ambulate with a wide-based gait and have intentional tremors that complicate the performance of daily activities that require fine motor function,
+Ataxic cerebral palsy is marked by hypotonic muscles, poor coordination, and balance.
+Patients with this form of CP often ambulate with a wide-based gait and have intentional tremors that complicate the performance of daily activities that require fine motor function.
+So when you see children with ataxic CP, you will usually see tremors and shakes in the arms and hands along with a general lack of coordination.
+Fine motor activities such as writing or hand clapping can be a particular challenged for someone with ataxic cerebral palsy.

 How does this wide-based gait present?
 Kids with ataxic CP typically have a very wobbly and unsteady walk with their feet spaced abnormally far apart.
 Fine motor movements like writing or buttoning a shirt will often be particularly difficult with ataxic CP.
 Many children with ataxic cerebral palsy are plagued by what are known as "intention tremors" which trigger shaking or tremors in the hands and arms just when the brain signals the body to perform a particular movement like reaching for an object.Mixed Cerebral Palsy - Symptoms